 Earlier this April, residents at Livingston Hills planted flowers in small cups that were kept indoors.
 Now, they have grown tremendously and have been moved to our special outdoor garden which has been named Andrea’s Garden in memory of a resident who passed away.
 A plaque will be added to the wood frame of the garden later this year.

 This month we are displaying artwork from Hudson City schools at Livingston Hills.
 Awards will be given out and announced in the near future.
 We thank these students for sharing their talents with us and allowing our residents to enjoy their work.

-Today, residents at Livingston Hills put their creativity to test.
-When given duct tape, they were able to make wallets!
+Today, residents at Livingston Hills put their creativity to the test.
+When given duct tape, they were able to make wallets and other creative items.

 Everyone who attended had a wonderful time and it was a fantastic way to kick off the Summer.

 This afternoon we held a Happy Hour at Livingston Hills.
 Residents had their pick of a variety of beverages and snacks while they relaxed and socialized with one another.

 Yesterday, Livingston Hills held a carnival for residents complete with cotton candy, snow cones, popcorn, and games.
 Staff got involved to keep the party going and everyone enjoyed this fun-filled event.